nextflow-io/nextflow/README.md

 IntelliJ IDEA
 ---------------

-Nextflow development with [IntelliJ IDEA](https://www.jetbrains.com/idea/) requires the latest version of the IDE (2019.1.2 or later).
+Nextflow development with [IntelliJ IDEA](https://www.jetbrains.com/idea/) requires a recent version of the IDE (2019.1.2 or later).

 If you have it installed in your computer, follow the steps below in order to use it with Nextflow:

 1. Clone the Nextflow repository to a directory in your computer.
-2. Open IntelliJ IDEA and choose "Import project" in the "File" menu bar.
+2. Open IntelliJ IDEA and choose "New > Project from Existing Sources..." in the "File" menu bar.
 3. Select the Nextflow project root directory in your computer and click "OK".
-4. Then, choose the "Gradle" item in the "external module" list and click on "Next" button.
+4. Then, choose the "Gradle" item in the "Import project from external model" list and click on "Finish" button to finalize the import.
-5. Confirm the default import options and click on "Finish" to finalize the project configuration.
-6. When the import process complete, select the "Project structure" command in the "File" menu bar.
+5. When the import process completes, select the "Project structure" command in the "File" menu bar.
-7. In the showed dialog click on the "Project" item in the list of the left, and make sure that the "Project SDK" choice on the right contains Java 8.
+6. In the showed dialog click on the "Project" item in the list of the left, and make sure that the "Project SDK" choice on the right contains Java 11 (or later, up to 18).
-8. Set the code formatting options with setting provided [here](https://github.com/nextflow-io/nextflow/blob/master/CONTRIBUTING.md#ide-settings).
+7. Set the code formatting options with settings provided [here](https://github.com/nextflow-io/nextflow/blob/master/CONTRIBUTING.md#ide-settings).